chtrembl/azure-cloud/petstore/11-configure-ado-pipeline-for-ci-cd-into-databricks/README.md

 ![](images/data15.png)

-If you head to GitHub and browse your repository you should see the newly commited Python notebook of code.
+If you head to GitHub and browse your repository you should see the newly committed Python notebook of code.

 > 📝 Please Note, we now have our Python notebook in Git Hub source control and will be able to start benefiting from collaboration features.